Heljan: Range

-Heljan's current UK OO gauge diesel loco range consists of British Rail Class 14s, 15s, 16s, 17s, 23s, 26s, 27s, 28s, 33s, 35s, 47s, 52s, Falcon, 57s, 58s, Lion and HS4000 Kestrel.
+Heljan's current UK OO gauge diesel loco range consists of British Rail Class 02s, 14s, 15s, 16s, 17s, 23s, 26s, 27s, 28s, 33s, 35s, 47s, 52s, Falcon, 57s, 58s, Lion and HS4000 Kestrel.
 The British Rail Class 86s are currently the only AC Electric outline models in the range.
 They have won praise for locomotive models in a wide variety of liveries.
 Several different models of the British Railways Waggon und Maschinenbau built Railbuses were released in February 2012.
 They also produce OO gauge British Rail Dogfish ballast wagons and Cargowaggon bogie freight vehicles.

-Their UK O gauge range currently consists of British Rail Class 03 shunter, Class 20s, 25s, 26s, 33s, 35s, 37s, 40s, 42s, 45s, 47s, 50s, 52s, 60s, 128s and a Class 55 Deltic.
-The O gauge range also includes British Railways Mark 1 carriages in a number of liveries.
+Their UK O gauge range has consisted of British Rail Class 03 shunter, Class 20s, 24s, 25s, 26s, 27s, 31s, 33s, 35s, 37s, 40s, 42s, 45s, 47s, 50s, 52s, 58s, 60s, 73s, 117s, 121s, 122s, 128s 153s, and a Class 55 Deltic.
+The O gauge range also includes the Ruston 48DS shunter, plus British Railways Mark 1 and Mark 2 carriages in a number of liveries, and LMS inspection saloons.
 O gauge models are typically supplied un-numbered and with separate detailing parts, allowing the purchaser to finish the model to their own preference.

 In the UK, a number of limited edition locomotives have been commissioned by model retailers.
 Heljan models of the British Rail Class 14 and Class 28 'Co-Bo' diesel locomotives as well as the LMS 2-6-0+0-6-2 Beyer-Garratt with twin motor design and working coal pusher are available through Hattons Model Railways.
 Several different models of the LNER EM1 and EM2 DC Electric locomotives constructed for use on the Woodhead Route are currently being produced for Olivia's Trains of Sheffield (terminus of the Woodhead line).
 A Midland Pullman is also planned.
 Several standard Heljan models have been produced in special, limited edition, liveries for particular retailers or UK railway modelling magazines.

 Traditionally, Heljan has produced many Continental prototypes with H0 models such as the Swedish State Railways Class T21 and Danish State Railways class MY, MX, MO and P 4-4-2.

 Highly acclaimed, working Turntable, Traverser and Container crane models are available in H0 scale and are also suitable for 00 operation.
 A number of plastic building kits are also produced in HO/OO, along with working street lighting.

 In June 2022, Heljan announced plans to introduce a British Rail class 31 locomotive in TT:120 scale, with the possible production of a class 08 and a Hunslet Austerity 0-6-0ST locomotive.
 Previous commercial ready-to-run British outline rolling stock had, in the 1950s and 1960s, always been made to a scale of 1:100.
 The introduction of TT:120 scale rolling stock was coincidental with plans announced by PECO and Gaugemaster to produce products in what is a new scale for British outline models.

 Future plans

-Planned models in OO gauge are a British Rail DP2 and several versions of the Class 128 parcels DMU.
+Planned models in OO gauge are a British Rail DP2.